 St Georges Vaults

-A new discovery I found after a night stays in the town, I was taking photos around the city for this site and spotted The St Georges Vaults.
-The interior is very nice with sport on the TV and serves a wonderful selection of lagers and beers I enjoyed a refreshing pint of Staropramen on my visit.
+A new discovery I found after a night stay in the town.
+I was taking photos around the Cheltenham and spotted The St Georges Vaults.
+The interior is very nice with sport on the TV and serves a wonderful selection of lagers and beers.
+I enjoyed a refreshing pint of Staropramen on my visit.
 They have a very nice “hidden” garden with plenty of seating and imagine it would be lovely in the summer.
-I didn’t have the dog, however I noticed a few patrons with their pets, one for the next trip out, maybe. https://stgeorgesvaultscheltenham.co.uk/
+I didn’t have the dog, however, I noticed a few patrons with their pets, one for the next trip out, maybe. https://stgeorgesvaultscheltenham.co.uk/

 The Plough in Prestbury is a pub near to the racecourse, which has a great reputation for their real ale and ciders.
 This is a 17th century listed building, thatched roof and an extensive garden.
 The Plough serves traditional food centred around their pie menu.
 The Plough takes pride in its canine-friendly status and has plenty of water bowls around the site and dog treats behind the bar.